sassoftware/devsascom-rest-api-samples/DecisionManagement/modelManagement.md

 ```

 #### <a name='PublishModel'>Publish a Model</a>
-Here is an example of publishing a model to a publish destination.
+Here is an example of publishing a model to a publishing destination.

 * The `force` request parameter indicates to publish models by force, which means replacing the previous published model.

-* The `destinationName` argument is the name of the publish destination.
+* The `destinationName` argument is the name of the publishing destination.
 You can get destinations by using the API `GET /modelPublish/destinations`, which is provided by the Model Publish service.

 * The `sourceUri` argument is the URI of the model that is to be published.

-* The `publishLevel` argument is to specify the publish level from where the model is being published.
+* The `publishLevel` argument indicates the publish level from where the model is being published.
 Valid values are "`model`" or "`project`".

   Here are some examples:
   - If you publish models from a project version within the SAS Model Manager web application, the publish level is "`model`".